Jeremiah Moss: Jeremiah's Vanishing New York

 Moss created Jeremiah's Vanishing New York in July 2007.
 The first post mourned the loss of the iconic speakeasy Chumley's in Greenwich Village.
-The blog chonicles the rapidly changing New York City streetscape through posts about closed and potentially closing old time businesses.
+The blog chronicles the rapidly changing New York City streetscape through posts about closed and potentially closing old time businesses.
 The blog had 2,700 posts as of April 2015.

 The name Jeremiah Moss comes from the name of the main character of a never published novel Hansbury wrote about a dyspeptic East Village resident.
 He chose Jeremiah as a nod to the prophet Jeremiah, who he said “was the prophet of doom who nobody listened to until it was too late.”
 He decided to not use his real name because he thought it would disrupt his day job.

 In 2014, he began a movement to save the Café Edison, a long-running restaurant on West 47th Street popular with people who worked on Broadway.
 He promoted the hashtag #SaveCafeEdison and organized "lunch mobs" (flash mobs which would order food from the restaurant in order to support it financially).
 The effort did not succeed, but it lead Moss to begin to actively campaign against the forces that were driving the changes he despised, instead of simply writing about them.